Is Muscle/Mass Genetic and How Does It Affect Skinny Fat?

 via GIPHY

-All that said, with enough hard work you can reduce any skinny fat tissue you have by safely losing regular white/yellow fat weight and adding muscle mass; you may even look like the Standard BT1 (or close) And with enough hard work consistently and regularly throughout your life, you can possibly maintain those changes.
-Moreover, maybe, if you are one of the very rare few people who tempt evolution and cause a positive genetic mutation (45, 46, 47, 48) that is permanent, you might pass it on to your next generation progeny.
+All that said, with enough hard work you can reduce any skinny fat tissue you have by safely losing regular white/yellow fat weight and adding muscle mass; you may even look like (or close to) the Standard BT1.
+And with enough hard work consistently and regularly throughout your life, you can maintain those changes.
+Moreover, maybe, if you are one of the very rare few people who tempt evolution and cause a positive genetic mutation (47, 48, 49, 50) that is permanent, you might pass it on to your next generation progeny.

-Yes, muscle/mass is genetic while being directly influenced by diet, exercise, and lifestyle.
-The more genetic default muscle/mass you are lacking/missing, the more skinny fat tissue you have.
-The more skinny fat tissue you have, the more it affects your regular white/yellow fat weight loss and gain efforts as well as metabolism (49), diet (50), exercise (51), and lifestyle (52).
+Yes, muscle/mass (or lack thereof) is genetic while being directly influenced by diet, exercise, and lifestyle.
+The more skinny fat tissue you have, the more it affects your regular white/yellow fat weight loss and weight gain efforts along with metabolism (51), diet (52), exercise (53), and lifestyle (54).
 The Scientific Health Quizzes help make sense of all of that, free options are available.

 Scientific Health Quizzes - Scientific Body Type Quiz (Official), Scientific Metabolism Quiz Health Score, Scientific Diet Quiz Health Score, Scientific Exercise Quiz Health Score, Scientific Lifestyle Quiz Health Score